-Joyce Jones along with several other individuals (plaintiffs), were customers of Ford dealerships all over the country.
+Joyce Jones, along with several other individuals (plaintiffs), were customers of Ford dealerships all over the country.
 As part of the process of purchasing a car, they applied for credit from the Ford Motor Credit Company (defendant).
 Jones was given an interest rate higher than that of the rate schedule created by Ford Motor Credit.
-This difference is due to the discretion of the individual dealer.
-Jones, an African-American, alleges that this difference was due to his race.
-He filed a suit in the United States District Court for the Southern District of New York along with three others seeking class certification and damages.
+This difference was due to the discretion of the individual dealer.
+Jones, an African-American, alleged that this difference was due to her race.
+She filed a suit in the United States District Court for the Southern District of New York along with three others, seeking class certification and damages.
 Shortly after filing, Ford filed a counterclaim against the named plaintiffs, alleging that they had defaulted on their car loans.
 Jones and the others made a motion to dismiss the counterclaim, arguing that it did not state a claim on which relief could be granted.
 The District Court dismissed the counterclaim, holding that it was a permissive, rather than compulsory, counterclaim and therefore the court did not have jurisdiction to hear the counterclaim.
 Ford appealed.